ploomber/sklearn-evaluation/README.md

 pip install sklearn-evaluation
 ```

+Works with Python 2.
+Support for Python 3 soon!

 # Dependencies

 The package only depends on scikit-learn and matplotlib to work.
 But if you want to use the reports module you need to install `mistune` and `tabulate` for the tables module